miedziu/Wikikracja/README.md

 See `docker-compose.yml` for a production-ready setup with Redis.

-### Kubernetes Deployment

-Example Kubernetes manifests are available in the deployment documentation.
-The official instances use Flux CD for GitOps-based deployment.

 **Key features:**
 - Automatic Site domain configuration via initContainer
 - Node selectors for specific node placement
 - PersistentVolumeClaims for data storage
-- Traefik IngressRoutes with Let's Encrypt SSL
 - CronJobs for scheduled tasks

 ## Architecture